dart-archive/dart_enhancement_proposals/Walkthrough.md

 8. We set it back to "awaiting review" and go to step 5.
 9. If she bails or we think it can't move forward, we may explain why, and close the issue.
-10. If we're happy with it, we create a new file under [`Accepted/`][accepted] in our repo with the full text of her proposal.
+10. If we're happy with it, we create a new directory under [`Accepted/`][accepted] in our repo with the full text of her proposal.
 We close the bug as ["accepted"][accepted issues].
 11. At this point, the team can start implementing it (under a flag) and we can pass it on to TC 52.